nekonaute/pogobot/README.md

 ### Compile and test "HelloWorld"

 :warning: All the examples use the SDK in order to compile.
-Don't forget to compile the SDK before.
+Don't forget to compile the SDK before. <br>
 The error below is typical of this oversight.

     Makefile:9: ../../sdk/build_sdk/tools/common.mak: Aucun fichier ou dossier de ce type